 Dogpatch, San Francisco

-Once constructed, DAP will be managed and programmed by Friends of DAP, a non-profit stewardship organization comprised of neighborhood stakeholders, nearby business and property owners, and other interested community members.
+DAP is managed and programmed by Friends of DAP, a non-profit stewardship organization comprised of neighborhood stakeholders, nearby business and property owners, and other interested community members.
 Importantly, Friends of DAP is partnering with a variety of esteemed arts organizations to design and curate a rotating public art program including public sculpture, murals and ongoing performances in the plaza.
 Together, Friends of DAP will ensure the long-term cleanliness, safety and accessibility of DAP as a shared community space and public outdoor art gallery.
-To learn more, please visit the Dogpatch Arts Plaza website, and BUILD PUBLIC's website at www.buildpublic.org.
+To learn more, please visit the Dogpatch Arts Plaza website, and BUILD PUBLIC/Place Lab's website at http://placelabsf.org/.

 Planning Commission Approval: Feb.
 25, 2014 | Construction Start: Q3 2016 | Completion Date: Q4 2016 | Plaza Area: 8,000 square feet